Introduction to Architecture: Summer 2021

-Watch our public information session and get an overview of the program's curriculum, pedagogy, and focus for this year.
+Watch this public information session to get an overview of the program's curriculum, pedagogy, and focus.
 The session features the work of our alumni and presentations by faculty, Prof. Mersiha Veledar and Prof. James Lowder, followed by a live Q & A session including Assistant Dean Hayley Eber and administrative staff.

-We are currently accepting applications for the 2020 online summer programs.
+We are currently accepting applications for the 2021 summer programs.

 Student daily tutorial and desk-critique sessions will be assigned to either 9AM-11AM or 2PM-4PM EST to accommodate time zone differences.

 Program participants are rising 11th and 12th grade students.
 Applicants do not require a portfolio or previous classwork in architecture.
 Students who attend the program and successfully complete all requirements will receive a Certificate of Completion from The Cooper Union.

 July 6 - July 30, 2021 | 4-weeks, 4 credits | Virtual Live Synchronous Sessions Monday - Friday, 11AM-2PM EST.